-If you have been given the wrong prescription and would like to make a claim, contact our specialist teams today on 0800 0 224 224, request a callback or fill out our free claim form.
+If you have been given the wrong prescription and would like to make a medical negligence claim, contact our specialist teams today on 0800 0 224 224, request a call back or fill out our free claim form.

 Thompsons Solicitors will discuss various payment options with you, but usually we recommend a conditional fee agreement – also known as 'no win, no fee'.
 This means that, if your wrong prescription claim is unsuccessful, you won't pay a penny.

 If it is successful, the bulk of our legal costs for acting on your behalf are covered by the insurer of the guilty party.
 The only cost to you would be a success fee, which will be no more than 25 per cent of the total amount recovered.
 This percentage is significantly lower than most law firms.

 Yes.
 For almost all personal injury claims, there is a three-year time limit.
 For prescription error compensation claims, this means three years from when you could reasonably know that your illness or injury was a result of this medical negligence.